yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 His first fix was to continue what byte[] had started and fully {{< gh-hovercard "9687" "implement multisampled texture fetches" >}} in the `GLSL` and `GLASM` backends, cleaning up rendering of the game with those backends.

 {{< single-title-imgs-compare
-    "From Stealth to Tactic RPG (Fire Emblem Engage)" "./oglbug.png"
+    "From Stealth to Tactical RPG (Fire Emblem Engage)" "./oglbug.png"
     "./oglfix.png"
     >}}